-*Editor’s Note: Much has changed since The Arc in Jefferson County began its journey 50 years ago, including the language that we use to describe people with intellectual and developmental disabilities.
+*Editor’s Note: Much has changed since our chapter began its journey 60 years ago, including the language that we use to describe people with intellectual and developmental disabilities.
 Though we deeply believe in the use of People First language today, it was unheard of all those years ago.
 In the context of the articles below you will find that we have made some modifications to the language used.
 The words “retarded” and “retardation” are completely unacceptable today and have been replaced in the text by the use of “r*”.